swcarpentry/git-novice/15-supplemental-branches.md

  1 file changed, 2 insertions(+), 0 deletions(-)
 ~~~

+Another option, rather than `git merge` is `git rebase` which performs a similar function.
+There are pro's and con's of each and much debate among coders on which is better to document changes across branches.
+However, we recommend `git merge` for initial usage because one of the most common issues with sharing remote repositories is altering the history while other users are working on a copy.
+Only use `git rebase` on a local repository with commits that have not been pushed to GitHub.

+> Never use `git rebase` on a remote repository.

 If we wish to add a change to `mars.txt` to the `test_branch` version, we do not have to repeat these, we can apply these commits with `git cherry-pick`.
 This allows us the precisely move particulary commits across branches, such as updating bugs or documentation which affect every branch.
 Here we use the commit identifier from the `git log` of the `master` branch as we did in [Exploring History](05-history.html).

 ~~~ {.bash}